2020-2021 Disaster Events

 Administered Programs

-To address unmet needs of Louisiana residents, businesses and communities impacted by the 2020-2021 disaster events, LOCD-DR has established programs supporting housing, infrastructure and economic development recovery efforts.
+To address unmet needs of Louisiana residents, businesses and communities impacted by the 2020-2021 disaster events, LOCD has established programs supporting housing, infrastructure and economic development recovery efforts.

 Housing

-This program provides grant funding to homeowners affected by 2020-21 Storms for home repairs, reconstruction and/or reimbursement for repairs already completed.
+This program provides grant funding to homeowners affected by 2020-21 disaster events for home repairs, reconstruction and/or reimbursement for repairs already completed.

-This program funds flood hazard mitigation in MID areas by covering non-federal match requirements, supporting individual flood mitigation projects for NFIP-insured SRL, RL, and substantially damaged structures.
+This program funds flood hazard mitigation in Most Impacted and Distressed areas by covering non-federal match requirements, supporting individual flood mitigation projects for NFIP-insured Severe Repetitive Loss, Repetitive Loss and substantially damaged structures.

 Housing Programs Administered by Louisiana Housing Corporation